edgedb/easy-edgedb/chapter9/index.md

 ## An interesting migration

 Now it's time to update Lucy with three lovers.
 Lucy has already ruined our plans to have `lover` as just a single link.
-We'll rename the `lover` link to `multi lovers` to make it a multi link instead and do a migration so that we can add all three of the men.
-This makes sense in any case, as other `Person` types could easily have more than one lover.
+We'll rename the `lover` link to `multi lovers` to make it a multi link instead and do a migration so that she can be linked to all three of the men.
+This change makes sense in any case, as other `Person` types could easily have more than one lover.

 The migration output this time is a little interesting, as EdgeDB needed a bit of help to understand what we were trying to do.
 It first concluded that we were dropping the `lover` link, but after being told no, asked if we instead were trying to rename it.
+This is a good reminder to pay attention to the questions when doing a migration, because (though rare) EdgeDB will sometimes misunderstand what you are trying to do.

 ```
 c:\easy-edgedb>edgedb migration create